rytina/medium-blogposts/Copilot Workspace.md

-**My First Experience with GitHub Copilot Workspace**
+# My First Experience with GitHub Copilot Workspace

-**Why do we need such a thing?**
+** Why Do We Need Such a Tool?**

 *TL;DR* - To make software development more accessible by relentlessly breaking down barriers with the assistance of AI agents.

 Over the last decades, barriers to software development have significantly diminished, thanks to advancements like higher-level programming languages and powerful development tools.
 Modern Integrated Development Environments (IDEs) come equipped with features such as auto-completion, syntax highlighting, code suggestions, linters, and many more.
 These allow developers to focus on problem-solving rather than struggling with intricate language details.

-The arrival of Generative AI has taken this accessibility to new heights by enabling the automatic generation of program code from natural language, opening up software development to an even broader audience.
-However, executing the code, testing it, and getting it reviewed through source code hosting platforms still require knowledge of how to set up a development environment, how to execute Git commands, and create a pull request, which remains a challenge for beginners.
-This is where [GitHub Copilot Workspace](https://gh.io/copilot-workspace) comes in, offering a streamlined solution by providing you with AI agents to brainstorm, generate code, create pull requests, and obtain terminal commands to build, test, and execute the software.
-With AI-native Cloud Development Environments like GitHub Copilot Workspace or [Replit](https://replit.com) — to name another one — you don't have to learn how to use a complex IDE anymore, since everything is provided to you in a modern web user interface.
+The arrival of Generative AI has taken accessibility to new heights by enabling automatic code generation from natural language, opening the doors of software development to a broader audience.
+However, executing code, testing it, and using source code hosting platforms still require setting up a development environment, understanding Git commands, and creating pull requests — challenges for beginners.
+Enter [GitHub Copilot Workspace](https://gh.io/copilot-workspace), a streamlined solution that uses AI agents to brainstorm, generate code, create pull requests, and even obtain terminal commands for building, testing, and executing software.
+AI-native Cloud Development Environments like GitHub Copilot Workspace and [Replit](https://replit.com) — to name another one — eliminate the need for complex IDE setups, offering everything through modern web interfaces.

-With GitHub Copilot Workspace, you don't even have to write code anymore; you simply start by formulating your feature request or bug for your favorite project in natural language with a GitHub issue.
-A GitHub issue serves as a specification for Copilot Workspace.
-You can brainstorm with the AI agents on how to solve your issue.
-It provides you with a summary which helps you understand the necessary file changes, and you can ask further questions to get a better understanding.
-It provides you with a couple of suggested questions which help you discover and learn about the repository and related topics.
-By getting a better understanding, you can step-by-step add more details to your issue.
-When you are satisfied with the outcome of your brainstorming session, you can generate a plan for the file changes which you can modify and then let Copilot Workspace implement it.
+With GitHub Copilot Workspace, coding is optional.
+You can start by describing a feature request or bug in natural language using a GitHub issue, which acts as the specification for Copilot Workspace.
+You can brainstorm solutions with AI agents, receive summaries of required file changes, and ask follow-up questions for clarity.
+Suggested questions help you explore repositories and related topics.
+Once satisfied with the brainstorming session, you can generate and modify a plan for file changes, which the Copilot Workspace can implement.

-This game-changer was first [announced](https://www.linkedin.com/posts/ashtom_github-copilot-workspace-welcome-to-the-activity-7190743877035700224-CRtx) by GitHub's CEO Thomas Dohmke in spring 2024 and was rapidly picked up by influencers like [Jeff Delaney](https://youtu.be/S_RorY_FRvo?si=3VbhcTu-zD3IjC_8) and [Rob Bos](https://youtu.be/N64ozm3x88k?si=OEqysoKwDSo59wJt).
-Half a year later, my excitement for Generative AI in IT hasn't waned.
-I've made it a habit to use various Copilots every day in both my professional and personal life to boost productivity and accelerate learning.
-At the GitHub Universe 2024 opening keynote, the passionate energy from [Orange Dynamite](https://youtu.be/dSf8QOjazrQ?t=1841) 🍊🧨 ignited my enthusiasm to dive right in.
-Luckily, [GitHub Next](https://githubnext.com) opened up the technical preview for a lot more people, and I received access too.
-In the following, I want to share my first experience with it.
+This game-changing tool was first [announced](https://www.linkedin.com/posts/ashtom_github-copilot-workspace-welcome-to-the-activity-7190743877035700224-CRtx) by GitHub CEO Thomas Dohmke in Spring 2024 and rapidly gained attention from influencers like [Jeff Delaney](https://youtu.be/S_RorY_FRvo?si=3VbhcTu-zD3IjC_8) and [Rob Bos](https://youtu.be/N64ozm3x88k?si=OEqysoKwDSo59wJt).
+Half a year later, my enthusiasm for Generative AI in IT remains strong.
+I’ve incorporated various Copilots into my daily routine, both professionally and personally, to boost productivity and accelerate learning.
+At the GitHub Universe 2024 opening keynote, the vibrant energy of [Orange Dynamite](https://youtu.be/dSf8QOjazrQ?t=1841) 🍊🧨 reignited my excitement.
+Fortunately, [GitHub Next](https://githubnext.com) expanded the technical preview, granting me access.
+Here’s my first experience with it.

-The issue I selected for experimentation is [Carz #48](https://github.com/A5H73Y/Carz/issues/48), which describes a bug for a Minecraft server plugin I already know from my Minecraft times.
-The first experience was a bit disappointing, since it ended in the error message "Unexpected error generating plan: Unexpected end of JSON input".
-Others already reported the same message in the [Discord channel](https://discord.com/channels/735557230698692749/1296372448018563145/1296372448018563145), and it got fixed quickly.
+The issue I chose to experiment with was [Carz #48](https://github.com/A5H73Y/Carz/issues/48), a bug affecting a Minecraft server plugin I remembered from my Minecraft days.
+My first interaction with Copilot Workspace ended with an error message: "Unexpected error generating plan: Unexpected end of JSON input."
+However, the issue was quickly resolved, as noted by others in the [Discord channel](https://discord.com/channels/735557230698692749/1296372448018563145/1296372448018563145).

-The Minecraft bug describes a scenario where cars can't climb out of tiny gaps.
-Opening the bug in the Copilot Workspace leads directly into a brainstorming session, where the current behavior and the proposed solution are described.
+The bug described cars failing to climb out of tiny gaps in certain block types.
+Opening the bug in Copilot Workspace launched a brainstorming session where the current behavior and proposed solutions were detailed.

-**What the AI found out about the current behavior:**
+## What the AI found out about the current behavior

 ```
 - No, cars cannot climb out of the tiny gaps in dirt path, soul sand, farmland, and honey blocks.